Yesterday, When I Was Mad: Composition

-It was occasionally performed live on the Asian leg of the band's 1994 Discovery tour.

 Critical reception

-Alan Jones from Music Week gave the song three out of five, calling it "a bright tongue-in-cheek romp, but its galloping disco style makes few concessions to melody."
-Brad Beatnik from the RM Dance Update noted, "This duo seem to be getting more excited about dance mixes with each single they put out.
+Dave Jennings of Melody Maker named "Yesterday, When I Was Mad" as one of the magazine's "singles of the week", calling it a "magnificent piece of bitchery" with "glorious lyrics".
+He remarked, "Pet Shop Boys aren't exactly the first band you'd expect to write a brilliant rock 'n' roll on-the-road song; but that's just what they've done here, skewering the sycophants and patronising slimeballs hanging around their tour with malicious delight."
+Alan Jones from Music Week gave the song a score of three out of five, calling it "a bright tongue-in-cheek romp, but its galloping disco style makes few concessions to melody."
+David Quantick from NME said, "My theory is that they are now entering a period of being completely barking mad.
+This single bears it out, with its Noël Coward cover and its Broadway hell version of 'Can You Forgive Her?'."

+Brad Beatnik from the Record Mirror Dance Update noted, "This duo seem to be getting more excited about dance mixes with each single they put out.
 This one, another idiosyncratic and charming pop song, has about eight mixes."
-Another editor, James Hamilton, declared it as a "hi-NRG galloper".
+Another Record Mirror editor, James Hamilton, named it a "hi-NRG galloper" in his weekly dance column.
+Stuart Maconie from Select wrote, "Their flair for a catty joke is generously displayed on 'Yesterday When I Was Mad', where the duo are dissected by a media harpy while mad acid house whips the drama along."
 Jonathan Bernstein from Spin viewed it as "a wry litany of faint praise with which the pair have been damned".
+Sylvia Patterson from Smash Hits gave it a full score of five out of five and named it Best New Single, writing, "All of this we expect, but this one's their campest techno-fevered thunder-stomp with 100% whistleability for ages."

 Music video

 A music video was produced to promote the single.
-It was directed by Howard Greenhalgh, and as with his previous videos for the Very campaign, makes prominent use of computer graphics.
-Taking the song's theme of "madness" literally (insanity rather than anger), it features a straitjacket-clad Tennant trapped in a surreal psychiatric hospital, all the while being taunted by a tuxedo-wearing version of himself, who represents the critic in the song's lyrics.
-Saturated colours were added in to give the video a nightmarish, unsettling quality.
+It was directed by British director of music videos and advertising Howard Greenhalgh, and as with his previous videos for the Very campaign, makes prominent use of computer graphics.
+The video was filmed on 21 July 1994 at Westminster Hospital, which was closed at the time, and West Middlesex Hospital, which was in use.
+Taking the song's theme of "madness" to mean insanity rather than anger, it features a straitjacket-clad Tennant trapped in a surreal psychiatric hospital, all the while being taunted by a tuxedo-wearing version of himself, who represents the critic in the song's lyrics.
+Lowe's head appears as a hanging lamp; his image was scanned by computer to generate the effect; whilst saturated colours were added in to give the video a nightmarish, unsettling quality.

+B-sides

+B-sides include a cover of the Noël Coward song "If Love Were All", arranged by Richard Niles and featuring a trumpet solo by Gerard Presencer, and two new songs, "Some Speculation" and "Euroboy".